 They say that a picture is worth a 1000 words and this is certainly the case when it comes to filing pothole injury claims.
-It is highly advisable to take a picture of the damaged road or pavement, whether private or public, as well as visible evidence of any damage to your vehicle if applicable.
+It is highly advisable to take a picture of the damaged road or uneven or damaged pavement, whether private or public, as well as visible evidence of any damage to your vehicle if applicable.
 Where a pedestrian, driver, passengers or unsuspecting third parties have been injured, medical attention should be sought as soon as possible.
 By seeking medical attention this will ensure that treatment is administered as soon as possible and that all injuries and the specific circumstances are noted on an individual’s medical records.

 It is also very important to make a note of when the incident happened, where the incident happened and the injuries/ damage caused.
 In many instances, there will be witnesses who are able to confirm the timeline and events in question.
 While not always the first thought on your mind in the event of an accident caused by a pothole, it is imperative that witness details are gathered and statements taken.
 If your pothole injury claims solicitor believes you have a valid claim then you will likely offer a No Win No Fee based agreement on which to proceed.